Null Lens™

 Next: request enterprise deployment.

-Add a signed pre-execution governance artifact layer to your AI stack with deterministic extraction under a pinned version, structured AIR responses, Ed25519 integrity, and private isolated deployment.
+Add a signed scope record layer to your AI stack with pinned-version scope capture, local signature verification, and private isolated deployment.

-Fixed response contract with canonical governance fields and record metadata.
+Fixed response contract with stated scope, boundary, version, and record metadata.

 Private deployment